-In case your campaign is on an average position better than three and it is currently limited by budget, you could afford to lower your bids, as lower bids would imply a lower average CPC.
-Although the position would also drop a bit, you could still afford more clicks with the same budget and be able to show your ads during more time, therefore increasing your exposure on Google and your potential lead generation as well.
+If your campaign is in an average position and is currently limited by budget, you could lower your bids, as lower bids would imply a lower average CPC.
+Although the position would also drop a bit, you could still afford more clicks with the same budget and be able to show your ads for more time, increasing your exposure on Google and your potential lead generation.

 Since the recent introduction and boost of Google’s Machine Learning and Automated Bidding, many marketers are managing their campaigns with this approach, as this saves you a lot of time.
 Google handles everything, from bid monitoring to adjustment!

-As you can see, this keyword has a bid higher than necessary for it to be at first page of the search results, and you could lower the bid and still be competitive enough, which is something that most strategies overlook.
+As you can see, this keyword has a bid higher than necessary for it to be on the first page of the search results, and you could lower the bid and still be competitive enough, which is something that most strategies overlook.

 Keep in mind that manual bidding won’t do the trick on its own.
-You’ll need to keep a close eye on how the campaign, ad groups, and keywords perform and make adjustments.
+You’ll need to closely monitor how the campaign, ad groups, and keywords perform and make adjustments.

 You could use a couple of approaches to find new keyword variations.

 As you can see in the screenshot below, you could run your main keyword to get additional ideas.
-Once you do that, then you could filter out the results by competition to find low competition keywords.
+Once you do that, you could filter out the results by competition to find low-competition keywords.